phaidra/phaidra-admin-manual/fedora.md

 ![](/assets/Properties of a Datastream Component.PNG)

 Three datastream properties deserve special attention.
-The FORMAT\_URI refines the media type definition and anticipates the emergence of a global digital format registry such as the GDFR.
-CONTROLGROUP defines whether the datastream represents either local or remote content.
+The `FORMAT_URI` refines the media type definition and anticipates the emergence of a global digital format registry such as the GDFR.
+CONTROLROUP defines whether the datastream represents either local or remote content.
 Datastreams with a control group of “Managed” are internal content bytestreams that are under the direct custodianship of the Fedora repository.
 Datastreams whose control group is “External” or “Redirected” represent content that is stored outside the repository.
 These datastreams have a CONTENT\_LOCAT property that is a URL pointing to a service point outside the repository that is responsible for providing the content.
 The ability to create digital objects that aggregate locally managed content with external content is a powerful feature of Fedora, and is useful in a variety of contexts.
 A good example of a hybrid local/remote object is an educational object where local content is an instructor’s syllabus, lecture notes, and exams, and remote content are primary resources included by-reference from other sites.

 #### Functional View II - Disseminators